- Got Sheet

 Step 2: Combining Multiple Data Sources with VSTACK

 To search across multiple sheets, we need to stack the filtered results.
-The VSTACK
+The VSTACK function helps us do just that by combining arrays vertically.

 Here’s how we modify our formula to search across three sheets (Data1, Data2, and Data3):